Writing on Father’s Day … some memories of my late dad’s influence on my musical education:

-I have often seen queries online from parents wondering how to get their child to like classical music.
-My mum introduced me to music in a subtle way so that I was a fan before I knew it.
-She had the answer and this is what she did.
+I have seen queries from parents wondering how to encourage their child to enjoy classical music.
+My mum introduced me to classical music in such a subtle way that I was a fan before I knew it.
+This is how she did it, starting with a few choice records.

-As children, Mum protected us from scary, nasty things so we had no idea that the story behind this next piece involved frightening trolls.
-In the Hall of the Mountain King from the ‘Peer Gynt Suite’ by Greig had us stepping around the room on tiptoe, hiding behind the settee, jumping up and then getting more and more boisterous as the music increased in speed and volume.
+As children, Mum protected us from scary things so we had no idea that the story behind this next piece involved frightening trolls.
+In the Hall of the Mountain King from the ‘Peer Gynt Suite’ by Greig had us playing a game, stepping around the room on tiptoe, hiding behind the settee, jumping up and then getting more and more boisterous as the music increased in speed and volume.

 Track 2: In the Hall of the Mountain King from the ‘Peer Gynt Suite’.